 The Group assesses the existence of indicators for other-than-temporary impairment of the investments by considering factors including, but not limited to, current economic and market conditions, the operating performance of the entities including current earnings trends and other entity-specific information.
-In 2017, 2018 and 2019, based on the Group's assessment, an impairment charge of nil, nil and RMB4,000 was recognized in the consolidated financial statements, respectively, against the carrying value of the investment due to significant deterioration in earnings or unexpected changes in business prospects of the investees as compared to the original investment.
+Based on the Group's assessment, an impairment charge of nil, RMB4,000 and nil was recognized in the consolidated financial statements for the years ended December 31, 2018, 2019 and 2020, respectively, against the carrying value of the investment due to significant deterioration in earnings or unexpected changes in business prospects of the investees as compared to the original investment.